Cypress Freeze TFA Swing at Jersey Village

 -

 Beyond these preferences, don’t overadapt.
-Do your thing, do it well, and have fun.
+Debate is for debaters, so do your thing, do it well, and have fun.

 Affs

-You should have some relationship to the topic, identify a significant harm or set of harms that is inherent to the status quo, and propose a method that solves or starts to solve the problem(s) you’ve identified.
+You should have a clearly articulated relationship to the current topic, identify a significant harm or set of harms that is inherent to the status quo, and propose a method that solves or starts to solve the problem(s) you’ve identified.
 I am open to various approaches to satisfying these burdens but if I vote for you I should be able to explain my ballot in those terms.

 Regardless of style, consistent and compelling narratives are key if you want to win while affirming.